tanzilasharin/Cybersecurity-Course/README.md

 ### ELK Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...

-- The main advantage of automating configuration with Ansible is that we can use it to configure resources across multiple machines from a single platform.
+No configuration was performed manually, which is advantageous because we can use it to configure resources across multiple machines from a single platform.

 The playbook implements the following tasks:

 - Installs Docker
 - Installs Pip
 - Installs the Docker Python module
-- Increases the virtual memoery of the system
+- Increases the virtual memory of the system
 - Downloads and launches a Docker ELK container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.